 In Chinese Medicine both hay fever and sinus infections are often caused by imbalance in the lung and stomach meridians.

-For example any grass or plant you can make into hay can cause hay fever.
 In Western medicine we say that this is the result of an overactive immune system, which is sensitive to allergens.
 This leads to the over production of histamine which your doctor will combat with antihistamines and steroids.

 Although this treatment may work short term, it ignores the root cause of the problem.
 Chinese medicine believes that hay fever is a direct result of a deficiency in the lung meridian.
 This is because the function of the lung in the body is to protect the skin.
 Chi runs around the skin, helping our circulation and protecting our body.
-‘We’ means protection so the energy protecting out outer body is called ‘we chi’.
+‘We’ means protection so the energy protecting our outer body is called ‘we chi’.

 Chinese herbs are often prescribed with acupuncture depending on each individuals particular case.